AI assistants helping with nonprofit grant writing process

 - Uses active voice

-- Maintains specific examples and credentials
+- Maintains specific program outcomes and organizational credentials

-- Uses a professional, solution-focused tone
+- Uses a professional, mission-focused tone

 2. Making Generic Content Specific

-Please enhance this response by:
+Please enhance this grant narrative by:

 This is also somewhere that I would recommend using certain specific AI models for their better writing performance.
 If you are using Claude, you should consider using their Opus model, which is specifically designed for writing.
-Or you could take a look at Google's Gemini 2.0 model which also excels at writing compared to the ChatGPT models.
+Or you could take a look at Google's Gemini 2.0 model which also excels at writing compared to ChatGPT's models.

-3. Brainstorming Ideas for Tricky Questions
+3. Brainstorming Ideas for Challenging Grant Sections

 Setting Up the Brainstorming Session